What Is Lactate Threshold Heart Rate?

 How Does The Sufferfest App Calculate LTHR?

 The Sufferfest Training System will estimate LTHR on the video "Full Frontal".
-We use the formula provided by Apex Coaching which is 98% of your average 20-minute heart rate during your Full Frontal Fitness Test.
+We use the formula used by Coach Neal Henderson, which is 98% of your average 20-minute heart rate during your Full Frontal Fitness Test.
 This isn't the same as everyone else.
-However, Apex coaching has proven success using this method since they train Olympic cyclists, have coached two athletes that have broken the World Hour Record, and have helped athletes with Stage wins at the Tour de France.
+However, Coach Henderson has proven success using this method since they train Olympic cyclists, have coached two athletes that have broken the World Hour Record, and have helped athletes with Stage wins at the Tour de France.

 If you want more information about LTHR and our reason behind our decisions, please take a look at our blog article "Everything You Think You Know About LTHR is Wrong."